 Joseph Weilhammer, studied mechanical engineering at Technische Universität München, Germany, where he did his diploma thesis about post-processing methods for DMLS tools and parts for EOS GmbH.
 In 1996 he joined EOS and worked there in the development department for Metal-Laser-Sintering.
 Then he changed to Application department and in 2007 he became Product Manager for the Direct Metal Laser Sintering (DMLS) technology.
 He has more than 18 years of experience in the Rapid Prototyping & Manufacturing industry.

-Terry Wohlers is the founder, principal consultant, and president of Wohlers Associates, Inc., an independent consulting firm that was launched nearly 30 years ago.
-Wohlers and his team have provided consulting assistance to more than 250 organizations in 25 countries, as well as to 170 companies in the investment community.
-He has authored 400+ books, articles, and technical papers and has given more than 130 keynote presentations on five continents.
-Wohlers has twice served as a featured speaker at events held at the U.S. White House.
-He has appeared on many television and radio news programs, including NPR, CBS Radio News, Bloomberg TV, CNBC, MSNBC, Fox Business, Australia’s Sky News, and China’s CCTV.
-For the past 20 years, Wohlers has been a principal author of the Wohlers Report, an annual worldwide publication focused on additive manufacturing and 3D printing.
-It has served as the undisputed industry-leading report on the subject for two decades.
+Terry Wohlers is principal consultant and president of Wohlers Associates, Inc., an independent consulting firm he founded 31 years ago.
+Wohlers has provided consulting assistance to more than 260 organizations in 26 countries, as well as to 180 companies in the investment community.
+He has authored 400 books, articles, and technical papers and has given more than 150 keynote presentations on five continents.
+Wohlers has twice served as a featured speaker at events held at the U.S. White House and has appeared on many television and radio news programs.
+He is a principal author of the Wohlers Report, the undisputed industry-leading report on additive manufacturing and 3D printing for 23 consecutive years.